PrincetonUniversity/compcomp/README.md

 > http://www.cs.princeton.edu/~jsseven/papers/compcomp/html.

-Below is a description of the main files and their relation to the POPL results.
+Below is a description, with links to the HTML docs., of the main files and their relation to the POPL results.

 ### cfrontend/